Pocket Knitting Calculator

 • Large Adult: Increased depth

-• Custom Depth: You can set exact pocket height (best for special requirements)
+• Custom Depth: Set exact pocket height (best for special requirements)

-Practical Tip: If you need to fit both phone + hand in the pocket, height multiplier 1.0–1.2 and hand position "Large" or "Custom" works best.
+Practical Tip: If you need to fit both a phone and hand in the pocket, a height multiplier of 1.0–1.2 with hand position set to Large or Custom works best.

 Seam Allowance